up-for-grabs/up-for-grabs.net/README.md

 Visit the website: [up-for-grabs.net](http://up-for-grabs.net/)

-## Testing the site locally
+## Add your project

-Each of the projects exists under the [projects](https://github.com/dahlbyk/up-for-grabs.net/blob/gh-pages/_data/projects/) folder - simply add a new file (the file name should be a machine-friendly version of the project name, and use `-` in place of spaces for readability) and fill out these values:
+Each of the projects is a file in the [projects](https://github.com/dahlbyk/up-for-grabs.net/blob/gh-pages/_data/projects/) folder - to add yours, create a new file named after your project.
+Ensure all spaces and special characters are replaced with `-`, to make everyone's life easier.

+The contents of the file are just some details about the project:

 ```yaml
 name: *your project here*